-In the past, I have worked jointly with Prof. Frank Pfenning and my advisor on designing temporal and resource-aware session types for parallel and sequential complexity analysis of concurrent programs.
+I have also designed Rast along with Prof. Frank Pfenning, a language implementing resource-aware session types with arithmetic refinements.
+This implementation complements my work on designing temporal and ergometric session types for parallel and sequential complexity analysis of concurrent session-typed programs.

 Before joining CMU, I worked as a Research Fellow at Microsoft Research, India with Akash Lal where I developed an efficient method to perform precise alias analysis for C and C++ programs for Windows driver modules to automatically infer safe null pointer dereferences.

 |Jul 2020||Our submission Exact and Linear-Time Gas-Cost Analysis has been accepted to SAS 2020.|

 |Jul 2020||Finally, our submission Resource-Aware Session Types for Digital Contracts has been accepted to CSF 2021!|

 |Jul 2020||Our submission Verified Linear Session-Typed Concurrent Programming has been accepted to PPDP 2020.|